Rocket.Net vs WP Engine Hosting Comparison In 2025

 WP-Engine Banned Plugins

-I think WP Engine is overly expensive – and the cost is due more to its brand and marketing tactics than to the quality of its service.
+I think WP Engine is overly expensive, and the cost is largely due to its brand and marketing tactics rather than the quality of its service.

 However, many other reputable providers still offer more competitive rates.
 Almost all web hosts use trick marketing strategies – but WPE’s marketing is too fancy for me.
 And scheduled maintenance isn’t included in uptime guarantees.